 7 · Closing — the conversation the ECB is trying to have

-The CRO trying to reduce a Pillar 2G number has limited levers.
-The stress-test result is what it is by the time the letter arrives.
-The ICAAP is what the existing governance architecture allows.
-The on-site findings are closed on a schedule that is not under the bank's control.
-Reverse stress testing is the one lever that sits genuinely inside the CRO's own office — and the one that the ECB has most visibly re-weighted as a credibility signal over the last three years.
+A CRO trying to reduce a Pillar 2G number has limited levers.
+Most of them are not under the institution's control once the SREP cycle is underway.
+Reverse stress testing is the exception — and the one the ECB has most visibly re-weighted as a credibility signal over the last three years.